cheerans/Microservices-Architecture/README.md

-Microservice Architecture (Load balanced + High availability)
+Microservices Architecture (Load balanced + High availability)
 =============================================================

 Microservice is a very abused term and Microservices are not supposed to be Micro in size.
 However they have the capability to be Micro, in case of a complete CICD requirement.
 Be warned this comes with a very high hardware price and automated testing overhead and fulfillment of complete Microservice independence requirement.
 Complete independence means, a database per Microservice.